 CHINESE NAME: 培尼皮質醇

-COMMON BRANDS IN HONG KONG: Econopred Plus, Minims Prednisolone Sodium Phosphate, Panafcortelone, Predsol Retention Enema, Redipred
+BRAND NAME(S) IN HONG KONG: Econopred Plus, Minims Prednisolone Sodium Phosphate, Panafcortelone, Predsol Retention Enema, Redipred

 What is Prednisolone for?